mr-manuel/venus-os_dbus-serialbattery_docs/versioned_docs/version-v1.5.20241215/general/install.md

 ## Settings location/path

-💡 After updating the settings, reboot the device or run `/data/etc/dbus-serialbattery/reinstall-local.sh` to apply the changes.

 Copy the values you want to change from `/data/etc/dbus-serialbattery/config.default.ini` and insert them in the `/data/etc/dbus-serialbattery/config.ini`.

 All available options can also be found [here](https://github.com/mr-manuel/venus-os_dbus-serialbattery/blob/v1.5.20241215/etc/dbus-serialbattery/config.default.ini).